-The Headteacher keeps records of all reported serious incidents of misbehaviour in the behaviour log.
+The Headteacher keeps records of all reported serious incidents of misbehaviour in the behaviour log (prior to 2022) and from 2022, incidents are recorded on CPOMS.

 The Headteacher has the responsibility for excluding children for a fixed term when serious acts of misbehaviour take place.
 For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a child.
 Governors will be notified of any exclusions.